4th Army (RSFSR): Third formation

 By 26 August 1920, the Western Front line had been stabilized.
 From September 14, 1920, replenished with fresh divisions, the 4th Army again participated in heavy fighting in Belarus, including the Battle of Kobryń (1920), after which it retreated to the Slutsk area.
 The fighting only ended after the signing of the Armistice in October 1920.
 On October 18, 1920 the 4th Army was disbanded and the remaining troops were transferred to the 16th Army.

 Fourth formation

 On November 12, 1920 the 4th Army was created a fourth time on the Southern Front, also from troops of the former 13th Army.

-The Army fought it he Siege of Perekop (1920) against the Army of Wrangel and participated in the conquest of the Kerch Peninsula.
+The Army fought in the Siege of Perekop (1920) against the Army of Wrangel and participated in the conquest of the Kerch Peninsula.

-On March 25, 1921 the 4th Army was disbanded and the military units were handed over to the Caucasian front and the Kharkiv Military district.
+On March 25, 1921, the 4th Army was disbanded and the military units were handed over to the Caucasian front and the Kharkiv Military district.

 In April, the field administration of the 4th Army was disbanded.